How to turn your computer into a high precision packet capture machine with the Profishark 1G+

-As most of you know that 1 GBit/s traffic is not always the same for network equipment.
-It is easier to reach the 1 GBit/s with large frames.
+Most of you know that 1 GBit/s traffic is not always the same for network equipment, as it is easier to reach the 1 GBit/s with large frames.

 The maximum number of frames per second on an ethernet link depends on the frame size.

 For example if there are just 1500 byte frames; 1 GBit/s will be reached with 82 237 frames per second.

 But if the frames are just 64 bytes long then we need 1 488 095 frames per second to reach the 1 GBit/s.

 (Who is interested in this topic: I have written a small tool for calculating the number of maximum frames called: FrameGapCalc.xlsx)